pi43r/conversations-with-computers/Chapters/02_Talking-to-Computers.md

 [^39]: | @vlahosTalkMeAmazon2020 p.117

 [^40]: Tay was the name of a chat bot Microsoft intended to have a teenage personality and could be interacted with over multiple channels.
 Twitter trolls co-opted the bot with sexist, racist and antisemitic questions that the bot replied to with generic answers.
 They also made use of a repeat-after-me phrase to make it look like the bot is spewing hateful comments itself.
 After only 16 hours Microsoft deleted all accounts and the PR disaster was immense, with headlines happily personifying the AI that has learned to be racist.
 But no continuous learning algorithm was involved.
-Link to a blog post by Russel Cameron Thomas explaining the technology stack behind Tay:[ https://exploringpossibilityspace.blogspot.com/2016/03/microsoft-tayfail-smoking-gun-alice.html](https://exploringpossibilityspace.blogspot.com/2016/03/microsoft-tayfail-smoking-gun-alice.html)
+Link to a blog post by Russel Cameron Thomas explaining the technology stack behind Tay. [@ExploringPossibilitySpace]

 [^41]: | @GENDERDIVERSITYGastvortrag